cogsandsquigs/website/content/blog/DOGE-meets-FOIA.md

 ---
 draft: false
 title: DOGE meets FOIA
-description: 'Have fun with this! '
+description: "Have fun with this! "
 date: 2025-03-11T00:00:00.000Z
 taxonomies:
     tags:
         - doge
         - politics
 ---

-Anyways, I'm a little late to the news, but here's the gist: we now have a list of all employees at DOGE *and their emails*.
+Anyways, I'm a little late to the news, but here's the gist: we now have a list of all employees at DOGE _and their emails_.
 This comes as part of a FOIA request (link [here](https://oversightdemocrats.house.gov/sites/evo-subsites/democrats-oversight.house.gov/files/evo-media-document/2025-02-20.%20GEC%20to%20Trump%20re%20Musk%20Role%20DOGE.pdf), archives: [1](https://web.archive.org/web/20250308064307/https://oversightdemocrats.house.gov/sites/evo-subsites/democrats-oversight.house.gov/files/evo-media-document/2025-02-20.%20GEC%20to%20Trump%20re%20Musk%20Role%20DOGE.pdf)) by Alejandra Caraballo (link [here](https://bsky.app/profile/esqueer.net/post/3ljpyyjzfis2l), archives: [1](https://archive.ph/WncdB)).

 To do my part as a good and patriotic citizen of my country, I am hereby putting in the effort to clean up and re-format the data into a more accessable format, easily converted into CSV or whatever data format you desire, for all your data needs.